Kernelizations for the hybridization number problem on multiple nonbinary trees

 Let~$(X,\cT,k)$ be an instance of \HN, let $C=(x_1,\ldots ,x_p)$ be a maximal common chain of~$\cT$ and let $(X',\cT',k)$ be the instance obtained by reducing this chain to~$C'=(x_1,\ldots ,x_{5k(\Delta^+-1)})$.
 As in the proof of Lemma~\ref{lem:kernel}, the only nontrivial direction of the proof is to show that if $r(\cT')\leq k$ then $r(\cT)\leq k$.

-Assume that $r(\cT')\leq k$, i.e., that there exists a phylogenetic network~$N'$ that displays~$\cT'$ and has~$r(N')\leq k$.
+Assume that $r(\cT')\leq k$, \revB{that is}, that there exists a \revA{network}~$N'$ that displays~$\cT'$ and has~$r(N')\leq k$.
 Define Then, since~$C^*$ contains~$5k$ leaves and~$N'$ has at most~$5k-1$ sides, there are two leaves~$x_i,x_j$ in~$C^*$ that are on the same \cs{(edge)} side of~$N'$.
 Assume~$j>i$.
 By the construction of~$C^*$, $|\{x_i,\ldots ,x_j\}| > \Delta^+-1$.
 Consider a tree~$T'\in\cT'$ in which~$x_i$ and~$x_j$ have a common parent~$v$.
 Since~$v$ has outdegree at most~$\Delta^+$, its children are precisely~$x_i,\ldots ,x_j$.
-This means that~$C'$ is a pendant chain in~$T'$ (because, by the definition of pendant chain, any vertex of a non-pendant chain has at least one child that is not a leaf or a leaf not in the chain).
+This means that~$C'$ is a pendant chain in~$T'$ (because, by the definition of pendant chain, any \revA{parent of a leaf} of a non-pendant chain has at least one child that is not a leaf or a leaf not in the chain).
 Hence, in each tree~$T'\in\cT'$, either~$x_i$ and~$x_j$ do not have a common parent or~$C'$ is a pendant chain.